On this page, you will find all the information you need to:

 If for any reason you have to cancel your appointment, be reminded that you are required to inform us.

-All diagnostic tests and scheduled appointments take place at the Busonera hospital, with the exception of Radiotherapy services, which are provided in the building of the same name, located in the area of the Padua Hospital.
+In padua, all diagnostic tests and scheduled appointments take place at the Busonera hospital, with the exception of Radiotherapy and Hereditary Tumors services, which are provided in the building of the same name, located in the area of the Padua Hospital.

 Here, you will find the directions on how to reach the Busonera hospital.
 Non self-sufficient persons can access the hospital by car.
 The back entrance of the Busonera hospital is free of architectural barriers and wheelchairs are available in the entry way.